Amazon Prime Day

 The bands were dead with the terrible geomagnetic storm this weekend, so HF is very limited.
 I was only able to contact Lititz from Mountville.

+With the downtime, I built some new EFHW antennas.
 I tied some wires to trees, stretched them out, and tuned each of the 2 20m EFHW antennas with the NanoVNA: one speaker wire, and the other lightweight silicone wire.
 I built new ununs and mounted them in plastic gum cases and a 3D-printed winder.

 I also cut a lightweight EFRW, 12.5m, from the silicone wire and gave it a gum case as a winder.